 One encrypted master, three license servers - that is the modern multi-DRM workflow.
 Your packager (Shaka Packager, Bento4, or a managed equivalent) handles the encryption; your multi-DRM service handles the licensing.

-Roku's video node accepts PlayReady-protected DASH or HLS.
-You set drmParams with the licenseServerURL pointing to your DRM provider's PlayReady license endpoint and pass a customData header with the licensing token.
+Roku's video node accepts Widevine-protected DASH.
+You set drmParams with the key system set to Widevine and the licenseServerURL pointing to your DRM provider's Widevine license endpoint, passing the licensing token in the request headers.

-For Roku 4K HDR playback of studio content, the channel must be packaged with PlayReady SL3000-class license rules and the device must support HDCP 2.2 on the HDMI output.
+For Roku 4K HDR playback of studio content, the channel must use Widevine L1 (hardware-backed) license rules and the device must support HDCP 2.2 on the HDMI output.
 Roku tests this during certification.

 When you do not need DRM